For an overview, click on the link immediately below:

 The graduate track in German at the Ohio State University is among the oldest and most distinguished in the United States.
 In the most recent NRC ranking, our program was rated #1 for students, based on completion rates and financial aid, and #3 in diversity.
-Home to more than 15 faculty members, around 20 graduate students, over 40 undergraduate majors, and countless eminent visitors, from Christa Wolf in 1983 to Ian Buruma in 2017, the graduate track in German offers students significant opportunities to engage in a thriving and diverse intellectual community.
+Home to more than 15 faculty members, around 20 graduate students, over 40 undergraduate majors, and countless eminent visitors, from Ian Buruma to Christa Wolf, the graduate track in German offers students significant opportunities to engage in a thriving and diverse intellectual community.

 The Department hosts several conferences each year, drawing renowned speakers from around the globe to Columbus.
 And our faculty actively collaborate with living writers and artists as co-authors and translators.
 We are dedicated to preserving and expanding the role of the humanities in higher education and society more broadly by pursuing leading interdisciplinary and multicultural work in German Studies.